Intersection cohomology of moduli spaces of vector bundles over curves: Introduction

-The first author would like to thank Jan Manschot for many useful discussions.
-The second author would like to thank J\"org Sch\"urmann for helpful remarks on mixed Hodge modules.
+The first author would like to thank Ben Davison, Jan Manschot and Andr\'as Szenes for many useful discussions.
+Both authors would like to thank J\"org Sch\"urmann for helpful remarks on mixed Hodge modules.